syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Create a model repository class with DataModel property initialized with required data in a new class file as shown in the following code example and save it ViewModel.cs file:
+Initialize the data object in view model class in order to bind in 'DataObject' property of 'SfDataForm'.

 {% tabs %}
 {% highlight MainPage.xaml.cs %}

-    public class ViewModel
+    public class DataFormViewModel
     {
         public DataModel DataModel {get; set;}

-        public ViewModel()
+        public DataFormViewModel()
         {
             this.DataModel = new DataModel();
         }